rlucas7/rlucas7.github.io/_posts/2025-07-09-kaczmarz-papers-notes.md

 # Kaczmarz With Momentum

+The paper <a href="https://arxiv.org/pdf/2401.09415" aria-label="Click through to read the pdf arxiv manuscript ">Randomized Kaczmarz Wwith Geometrically Smoother Momentum</a>
-The paper [RANDOMIZED KACZMARZ WITH GEOMETRICALLY SMOOTHED MOMENTUM](https://arxiv.org/pdf/2401.09415) is an obvious approach after having visualized the deterministic teps in the plots.
+is an obvious approach after having visualized the deterministic steps in the plots.

+<a href="https://distill.pub/2017/momentum/" aria-label="Click through to read a distill publication describing momentum methods"> Momentum methods</a>
-[Momentum methods](https://distill.pub/2017/momentum/) have been around for awhile and the nice thing that they do is take into account these geometries inherent in the space you're trying to manoever.
+have been around for awhile and the nice thing that they do is take into account these geometries inherent in the space you're trying to manoever.

 The momentum update the authors use is